Skip to contents

 x

-String or numeric (length 1).
-Mean or percentage value computed from data with integer units (e.g., mean scores on a Likert scale or percentage of study participants in some condition).
-Note: Numeric inputs don't include trailing zeros, but these are important for GRIM functions.
-See documentation for grim().
+String (length 1).
+Mean or percentage value computed from data with integer units, e.g., mean scores on a Likert scale or percentage of study participants in some condition.
+It has to be string to capture any trailing zeros.

 n